What is Gregg Braden?

 Background

-Braden has discussed — in many interviews — his early career working on the technological apparatus of the late Cold War and the questions about human origins and the structure of reality that pushed him out of that work and into independent research.
-His geological training gives the work a recognisable strand: most of his books contain at least one extended argument that depends on field-evidence (water erosion at the Sphinx, the chronology of the Younger Dryas, the magnetic-pole-reversal record).
+Braden has discussed his early career in many interviews.
+He worked on the technological apparatus of the late Cold War, and questions about human origins and the structure of reality eventually drew him out of that work into independent research.
+His geological training leaves a recognisable mark.
+Most of his books build at least one extended argument from field evidence, such as water erosion at the Sphinx, the chronology of the Younger Dryas, or the magnetic-pole-reversal record.

 What's distinctive

-His work synthesises three streams that are usually kept apart: the lost-civilisation case (Graham Hancock-adjacent, but with more emphasis on consciousness than on engineering); the contemporary physics-and-consciousness literature (the connecting field in his vocabulary); and direct engagement with ancient texts (the Lost Gospel of Thomas, Hebrew alphabetic correspondences with the genetic code).
-The synthesis is unusual; whether the synthesis holds together at every joint is contested.
+His work brings together three streams that are usually kept separate.
+The first is the lost-civilisation case, which runs close to Graham Hancock but places more emphasis on consciousness than on engineering.
+The second is contemporary physics-and-consciousness literature, which Braden groups under the term connecting field.
+The third is direct engagement with ancient texts, including the Lost Gospel of Thomas and Hebrew alphabetic correspondences with the genetic code.
+The synthesis is unusual.
+Whether it holds together at every joint is contested.

 In the index

-Braden has a substantial body of work in the index — Missing Links series episodes from his Gaia work (Are We Living in a Simulation?, The Creation of the Universe, Hidden Beneath the Ice of Antarctica), the heart-brain harmonisation technique, the Lost Gospel of Thomas Italy 1995 lecture, and conversations with George Noory, Danny Jones and others.
+Braden has a substantial body of work in the index.
+This includes Missing Links series episodes from his Gaia work (Are We Living in a Simulation?, The Creation of the Universe, Hidden Beneath the Ice of Antarctica), the heart-brain harmonisation technique, the Lost Gospel of Thomas Italy 1995 lecture, and conversations with George Noory, Danny Jones and others.
 The Code of Life Hidden Between the Lines of Ancient Texts is the most representative single piece for the genetic-alphabet line of work.

 — end of entry —